The Uniformization of Certain Algebraic Hypergeometric Functions: Identities without free parameters

 \section{Identities without free parameters}

-In this final section we sketch another approach to the parametrizing of ${}_nF_{n-1}$'s, based on computation in rings of symmetric polynomials.
-The need for this is indicated by the previous results.
-Each identity in~\S\,\ref{sec:freeparams} had a free parameter~$a\in\mathbb{C}$ and was based on a (rational) parametrization of a Schwarz curve, either $\mathcal{C}_{p,q}^{(q)}$ or~$\mathcal{C}_{p,q}^{(n)}$.
-But not many such curves are of zero or low genus, making it hard to derive general identities, even if multivalued parametrizations with radicals are allowed.
-We now show that if $a\in\mathbb{Z},$ the relevant curve is a quotient curve $\mathcal{C}_{p,q}^{(q;{\rm symm.})}$ or~$\mathcal{C}_{p,q}^{(n;{\rm symm.})}$; and if $qa\in\mathbb{Z},$ resp.\ $na\in\mathbb{Z},$ it is a quotient $\mathcal{C}_{p,q}^{(q;{\rm cycl.})},$ resp.\ $\mathcal{C}_{p,q}^{(n;{\rm cycl.})}$\!.
-This facilitates parametrization.
-The examples in \S\,\ref{subsec:82} and~\S\,\ref{subsec:83} illustrate this, though they deal with algebraic ${}_nF_{n-1}$'s arising from $E_n$'s that are not of the imprimitive irreducible type characterized in Thm.~\ref{thm:BH0}, on account of reducible monodromy and/or a lower hypergeometric parameter being a non-positive integer.
+In this final section an alternative approach to the parametrizing of certain ${}_nF_{n-1}$'s, based on computation in rings of symmetric polynomials, is sketched.
+The need for a strengthened approach is indicated by the nature of the preceding results.
+Each identity in~\S\,\ref{sec:freeparams} was derived from either Thm.~\ref{thm:invrep} or Thm.~\ref{thm:invrepg0}: it had a free parameter~$a\in\mathbb{C}$ and was based on a (rational) parametrization of a Schwarz curve, either $\mathcal{C}_{p,q}^{(q)}$ or~$\mathcal{C}_{p,q}^{(n)}$.
+But not many such curves are of zero or low genus, making it difficult to derive large numbers of hypergeometric identities, even if multivalued parametrizations with radicals are allowed.